 Summer means it’s time to open up the windows and let the fresh air inside!
-Adding a screen door to your home to really let the cross winds flow.
+Adding a screen door to your home can help to really let the cross winds flow.

 I love the country feel of a screen door, and the practicality really can’t be beat.
 Fresh air without bugs is always a win in my book.
 But have you looked at the price tag of a screen door?
 Whew, it’s at the top of my budget!
 Which is why a simple DIY screen door is the best option.
 You won’t break the bank by spending too much money, and you own’t break your back since these are simple and quick projects.